Kenneth McClintock: Honors and recognitions

 In his autobiography, the late Senator Paul Simon described "State Senator Ken McClintock, (as) a capable and aggressive young leader" who favors "statehood and I hope it happens".

-For over 18 years, McClintock has been a member of the board of directors of TWC, a non-profit based in Washington, D.C.
+For over a quarter century McClintock has been a member of the board of directors of TWC, a non-profit based in Washington, D.C.

 In 2010 he was the keynote speaker at the Universidad del Este commencement in Puerto Rico.

-On October 31, 2011, in a ceremony at La Fortaleza also honoring Gov. Fortuño and Puerto Rico Senate Majority Whip Lucy Arce, the United States Selective Service director Lawrence Romo awarded McClintock its Meritorious Service Award and medal for his efforts as senate president and secretary of state to increase Selective Service registration rates in Puerto Rico as well as shepherding a bill into local law (signed December 12, 2011) to allow Selective Service registration while applying for a driver's license.
+On October 31, 2011, in a ceremony at La Fortaleza also honoring Gov. Fortuño and Puerto Rico Senate Majority Whip Lucy Arce, the United States Selective Service director Lawrence Romo awarded McClintock its Meritorious Service Award and medal for his efforts as Senate President and Secretary of State to increase Selective Service registration rates in Puerto Rico as well as shepherding a bill into local law (signed December 12, 2011) to allow Selective Service registration while applying for a driver's license.

-On June 14, 2012, McClintock was awarded the Ana G. Méndez University System Presidential Medal by system president José F. Méndez during the Metropolitan University commencement ceremonies held at the Pedro Rosselló Convention Center.
+On June 14, 2012, McClintock was awarded the Ana G. Méndez University System Presidential Medal by then system president José F. Méndez during the Metropolitan University commencement ceremonies held at the Pedro Rosselló Convention Center.

 On September 6, 2012, late in the September 5 session of the 2012 Democratic National Convention, McClintock participated in the Roll Call of the States to record Puerto Rico's vote in the nomination of President Barack Obama for a second term in office.

-An oil portrait by Cuban-Venezuelan Estrella Díaz depicting him, unveiled by Senate President Rivera Schatz hangs at the Capitol Building's Hall of Presidents, while a photographic portrait hangs in the wall of Secretaries of State in Puerto Rico's State Department.
+An oil portrait by Cuban-Venezuelan Estrella Díaz depicting him, unveiled by Senate President Thomas Rivera Schatz hangs at the Capitol Building's Hall of Presidents, while a photographic portrait hangs in the wall of Secretaries of State in Puerto Rico's State Department.